-For these reasons, if your JADE licenses include support, you should contact your local JADE support center or JADE Support prior to the repair being run.
+For these reasons, if your Jade licenses include support, contact your local Jade support center or Jade Support before attempting metadata repairs.

-Often when providing files documenting analysis of metadata to JADE Support, it is useful to also provide the files constituting the system description (that is, user.dat and control.dat) so that the model can be examined first-hand.
+Often when providing files documenting analysis of metadata to Jade Support, it is useful to also provide the files constituting the system description (that is, user.dat and control.dat) so that the model can be examined first-hand.